RevolutionSoftware/tmconv/README.md

 ## TODO

 - Make the `putdata` function more general (Maybe the possiblity to write a string for it to put at your request)
+- Apparently, using argv[x] directly (see main) may be somewhat of a safety issue, fix.
 - Parser (Read)
 - Translator (Write)
 - Design how the formated-text inputfile should be written